This page lists a sample of current work and older favorites.

 HIGHLIGHT:

-Algorithm Auditing (very short overview [PDF], white paper [PDF]) — Investigating illegal discrimination in digital media curation and ranking from the outside.
+Auditing AI (book page at MIT Press, older very short overview [PDF], older white paper [PDF]) — Investigating illegal discrimination in digital media curation and ranking from the outside.

 Race, Policing, and Detroit’s Project Green Light (web site) — Meet one of the most controversial surveillance systems in the US, offering automated face recognition in private places with real-time monitoring by police.

-Sensing Algorithms (grant announcement) — A collaboratory between art, music, architecture, cultural studies, and computer science to make hidden algorithms tangible or visible.
+Sensing Algorithms (podcast episode: algorithmic imaginaries // podcast episode: social media) — A collaboratory between art, music, architecture, cultural studies, and computer science to make hidden algorithms tangible or visible.

 Awakenings of the Filtered (demo [PDF], study #1 [PDF], study #2 [PDF]) — To help users audit their own Facebook curation algorithm we developed a system that lets them explore the posts that Facebook filters out.